-As well as particular rights which might be set out in your contract, all employees have certain rights under the law (known as “statutory rights”).
+As well as particular rights which might be set out in your employment contract, all employees have certain rights under the law (known as “statutory rights”).
 There are also some special rights and rules for young people under 18.

 Health and safety rights